Clicky

 Before we create more creative campaigns, let’s start with the basics: what are employee communication campaigns?

-An internal communications campaign is a combination of messages and touch points that are strategically designed to deliver information and get employees to take a specific action.
+An internal communications campaign is a combination of messages and touchpoints that are strategically designed to deliver information and get employees to take specific action.
 These messages are shared in a variety of ways on a variety of communication channels to ensure that all employees get the message as it develops.
 Often, what makes something a campaign as opposed to a one-off message is that the message develops or is “nurtured” over the course of multiple communications.

 wooden blocks that say plan do act check to represent internal comms campaign idea planning.